Get to know us.

 Quorum launched the Vacation Ownership Funding Company to expand its reach into the vacation interval industry, and partnered with CU Student Choice, helping undergraduate students bridge the gap between total education costs, and traditional financial aid.
 By the end of the year, Quorum had helped over 50 students go to college, and loaned over $500,000.

-In March 2014, Quorum launched a new brand platform, corporate website and online banking service, incorporating a new visual brand identity, logo and tagline—all focused on delivering a superior member experience.
+In March 2014, Quorum launched a new brand platform, corporate website and online banking service, incorporating a new visual brand identity and logo—all focused on delivering a superior member experience.